 We are planning space differently as well.
 More events are moving to outdoors or having an outdoor option.
 For floorplans, we are planning extended bar spacing, with room for socially distanced lines, and tables with less people and sufficient space in between them.

 Our staff is masked and gloved for all events, changing gloves between guest interactions, changing tasks, or handling a new food item.
 They are required to wash hands every 20 minutes in addition to using gloves, and temperatures are taken at multiple points on an event day.

-Our clients have been so understanding and wonderful to work with as we navigate these changes together, and we’ve been so happy to be able to see them again (at an appropriate 6’ distance of course)!
+Our clients have been so understanding and wonderful to work with as we navigate these changes together, and we’ve been so happy to be able to see them again!
 If you’d like more information on planning an event, or need assistance in procuring your own personal protection equipment, contact us today!